 RELATED PARTY TRANSACTIONS

-In line with its stated Policy, all Related Party transactions are placed before the Audit Committee for review and approval.
-Prior approval of the Audit Committee is taken for the estimated value of transactions that are foreseen and
+In line with its stated policy, all Related Party transactions are placed before the Audit Committee for review and approval.
+Prior approval of the Audit Committee is taken for the estimated value of transactions which are foreseen and repetitive in nature.
+Omnibus approval in respect of transactions which are not routine, or which cannot be foreseen or envisaged are also obtained as permitted under the applicable laws.

 CORPORATE SOCIAL RESPONSIBILITY